 - Ideal for contours, hatching and mixed media techniques

-It is best to store the pigment arts pens horizontally so that a consistent color shade can be guaranteed, otherwise pigment enrichments and resulting color shade changes could occur.
+It is best to store the pigment arts pens horizontally so that a consistent colour shade can be guaranteed, otherwise pigment enrichments and resulting colour shade changes could occur.

 Brush pens can be used in many different ways, but there are a few basic points to remember about their use: